jackyaz/octograph/README.md

 # Usage
 Docker image is available on [Docker Hub](https://hub.docker.com/r/jackyaz/octograph)

-Create a configuration file ``octograph.ini`` customised with your Octopus API key, meter details and energy rate information.
-This file should be in a directory on the host that is mapped to /config in the Docker container.
+Create a configuration file ```octograph.ini``` customised with your Octopus API key, meter details and energy rate information.
+This file should be in a directory on the host that is mapped to ```/config``` in the Docker container.

-By default, energy data for the previous day will be collected.
-Optional from and to ranges may be specified to retrieve larger datasets.
-It is anticipated that the script will be run daily by a cron job.
+By default, energy data for the previous hour will be collected, running every hour on the hour.

-You should create an InfluxDB database ``energy``.
-The dashboard provided can then be imported to review the data.
+You should create an InfluxDB database ```energy```.
+The Grafana dashboard provided can then be imported to review the data.